 The World Health Organisation has estimated that every hour 1500 people will die of an infectious disease.
-In the UK almost 2m people suffer from chronic immune-regulated inflammatory diseases such as Rheumatoid Arthritis.
+In the UK almost 2 million people suffer from chronic immune-regulated inflammatory diseases such as Rheumatoid Arthritis.
 Chronic liver disease is the only major cause of death increasing year on year in the UK.
 Research by basic scientists and clinical researchers at Birmingham investigates fundamental mechanisms involved in bacterial and viral infection, immune regulation, immune mediated inflammation and explores changes in health, disease and old age.

 Value is added to our research groups through the provision of state of the art laboratory facilities and an excellent range of key technologies.
 Translation to and from patients is facilitated through good links with clinical colleagues and infrastructure arrangements with local Trusts and other partnership organisations such as the Health Protection Agency.